bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 ## Exercises

-* Try creating another Sonata block yourself.
+* Try creating another url and view yourself.
 (Optional)

 * Review and Update BDD for all admin and test1 user stories.
 (Optional)